Download

 Feedback

-Digital Power Management and Analysis Software - Enabling Power Integrity Analysis
+Digital Power Management Analysis

-5 Series B/6 Series B MSO Option 5-DPMBAS, 5-DPM, and 6-DPM Application Datasheet
+5/6 Series B MSO Option 5-DPMBAS/5-DPM/6-DPM Application Datasheet

 Most of today’s electronic designs require different supply voltages to function properly.
 Some components within a given circuit require multiple voltage levels.
 Testing a product for its specification is a time consuming process; debugging is even more cumbersome process.
 Hence, power integrity has started playing a significant role and the companies are able to improve their time to market.

-The Digital Power Management and Analysis (DPM) software option provides automated power rail measurements for the Power Integrity Analysis on the 5 Series B/6 Series B MSO.
+The Digital Power Management and Analysis (DPM) software option provides automated power rail measurements for the Power Integrity Analysis on the 5/6 Series B MSO.
 The solution enables simultaneous analysis of multiple power rails using power rail probes and sequencing of measurements using passive probes.
 The solution is designed with the user work flow in mind to help design engineers meet their time-to-market needs.
 It also generates an automated report that includes measurements, test results, and plot images.

 Salient Features of the software solution

-• Test up to 7 rails simultaneously with automated measurements and configure each channel
+- Test up to 7 rails simultaneously with automated measurements and configure each channel

-• Allows you to identify the source of the ripple
+- Allows you to identify the source of the ripple

-• Analyze high frequency ripple overlaid on ripple for better design – Ripple on Ripple
+- Analyze high frequency ripple overlaid on ripple for better design – Ripple on Ripple

-• PSIJ measurement identifies the inter-dependency between high speed serial load and power rail noise
+- PSIJ measurement identifies the inter-dependency between high speed serial load and power rail noise

-• Single click detection and set up of probes
+- Single click detection and set up of probes

-• Auto-zero: User can deskew probes from menu for each channel
+- Auto-zero: User can deskew probes from menu for each channel

 Customer applications